--Drain the water from the coverslip, by applying its edge onto a clean tissue.

--Transfer the coverslip into a food vial (soft and rich food) and push it, embryos up, into the food, until the embryos slightly touch it.
-When the larvae hatch, they are forced to crawl into the food.

--Place the marked food vial into a humid chamber at 25°C, until the larvae hatch (24-48 h).
+- -Use a metallic pin to poke embryos older than stage 2 under the stereoscope (to not have to cross them as adults). - -Thoroughly wash off the olive oil with distilled water. - -Drain the water from the coverslip, by applying its edge onto a clean tissue. - -Transfer the coverslip into a food vial (soft and rich food) and push it, embryos up, into the food, until the embryos slightly touch it.
+When the larvae hatch, they are forced to crawl into the food. - -Place the marked food vial into a humid chamber at 25°C, until the larvae hatch (24-48 h).